ACE Electoral Knowledge Network: Website

 The full website is fully available in English while much content is also available in Spanish, French, Arabic and Russian.

-The ACE Experts
+Experts

 Part of ACE is the Practitioners' Network – an online community of experts in the field of elections.
 The members of the Practitioners' Network share a private online platform where they discuss electoral issues, exchange experiences and connect to fellow experts.
 Any user can submit a question to the Practitioners' Network; the question will be discussed among the experts and the expert replies forwarded to the user.

 The Practitioners' Network is open to applications; membership of the network is free but members are required to have "several years of experience of working in a senior position for one or a number of organisations within the electoral field" and/or "proven expertise" in a specific area of elections.

 History

 The ACE network was created in 1998 as the ACE (Administration and Cost of Elections) Project by International IDEA, IFES and UNDESA.
 At this time, the project focused solely on election administration with the aim to create an encyclopaedia with texts on how to administer electoral processes.
 However, the project developed further into a more interactive network with a focus wider than just electoral administration.
 In 2006, to reflect the new identity of the project, the name was changed to the ACE Electoral Knowledge Network (with the letters ACE no longer standing for Administration and Cost of Elections).